 Being located on the lake, water sports such as swimming and boating are very popular as the local sea life aquarium for kids.
 We attended the Christmas market and found it to be one of the best we attended in Germany.

 Nearby Konstanz you will find 2 UNESCO world heritage sights:

 Distance from Freiburg to Konstanz: 125 kilometres / 1 hour 37 minutes

 Monastic Island of Reichenau, Germany

 Three Romanesque churches located on an island in Lake Constance are considered a perfect example of Early Medieval architecture in Central Europe.
 The interior of these churches has been meticulously restored.
 The interior showcases murals from the 10th and 11th centuries.

 Lake Dwelling Museum, Unteruhldingen, Germany

 The oldest open-air stone-age museum in Europe.
 At this site, you will find 23 reconstructed pile dwellings from the Stone Age and Bronze Age.
-Like I mentioned earlier the history of this area dates back thousands of years.
+As I mentioned earlier the history of this area dates back thousands of years.

-Chateau Haut Konigsburg
+Chateau Haut Konigsburg, France

 Distance from Freiburg to Chateau Haut Koenigsbourg 1 hour / 65.7 Kilometers